enonic/app-rss/README.md

 ### Version 0.11.0

 * Added support for displaying images for each feed item
+* Refactor XML rendering code to more efficient
 * Multiple minor fixes/adjustments/cleanups/speedups/refactoring
-* Upgrade XP required to 6.9
+* Upgrade XP required version to 6.9
 * **Breaking change:** now using built-in setting in XP for "publish date" in RSS feed.
 If you still depend on old custom fields you must revise your app settings for this field.

 ### Version 0.10.2